The-R4V3N/DataIntegrity-Security_Project/README.md

   - LED control

 - The server can handle only one client session at a time.
-- The server will reject new client requests when a session is already established.
 - Sessions will expire after 1 minute of inactivity.

 ### Prerequisites